sando38/helm-ejabberd/README.md

 ## Base image

 The chart uses a custom ejabberd image, which is based on the [official](https://github.com/processone/ejabberd/blob/master/CONTAINER.md) ejabberd container image.
-Currently only built for `x86_64` due to an issue in QEMU - now resolved, however.
-So there will be soon an `arm64` variant as well.

-The image name is: `ghcr.io/sando38/ejabberd:23.10-k8s1`
+The image name is: `ghcr.io/sando38/helm-ejabberd:24.12-k8s1`

 ### Difference to the official ejabberd container image